Christ Church Infants School

 - A History of the Abel Smith Memorial School now know as Abel Smith JMI, Hertford by Dorothy Abel Smith.

 - Miss Kate Davis who came from Bristol was appointed in 1914 as mistress of Abel Smith Memorial School for Girls.
 Miss Davis was selected from 94 applicants.
 When Hertford Schools were re-organised in 1931 Miss Davis moved with the girls to Port Vale Girls’ School.
-Kate Davis retired as head of Port Vale Girls School on 19th December 1940.
+She retired on 19th December 1940.
 After retiring Miss Davis moved to Weston-Super-Mare so a sum of £3-10s-0d which had been subscribed for a presentation was forwarded to her.

 - Cyril Guy Stalley (6th June 1982 – 1978) was born in Ware, the son of George, a barge builder and Ellen.
 The family lived in High Oak Road.
 He attended St. Mary’s School and by 1911 he was a teacher.
 In 1924 he became master of Cowper Memorial School succeeding John Richard Strubell, living in the school house on the north side of the school.
 He remained head of Cowper in its two locations (Cowper Building and Longmore) until June 1957 when, after the opening of Simon Balle School, the schools were closed .
 On his reitrement Mr. Len Green presented him with an electric fire and standard lamp on behalf of the staff, some old staff & Canon Bradney, Chairman of the Governors.
 Jacqueline Clay-Smith and Norton Bardell, Head Girl and Head Boy presented Mr. Stalley with an electric plate warmer and coffee table and Formica kitchen table.
 The staff had tea afterwards in the domestic science room.
 (Tea in the domestic science room often happened after notable events r visits.)